gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

         "*": "*" # can be configured to limit the clusters to watched by this service.
 ```

-When a Kubernetes clusters API is privately accessible, Teleport Kubernetes Service must be in the same network as the target cluster.
-You can configure the Kubernetes Service to filter only a subset of clusters to forward requests.
+When a Kubernetes cluster API is privately accessible, Teleport Kubernetes Service must be in the same network as the target cluster.
+You can configure the Kubernetes Service to filter only a subset of clusters to forward requests to.

-When Kubernetes Service detects a Kubernetes cluster originating from a cloud provider, it will generate short-lived credentials to access it.
+When the Kubernetes Service detects a Kubernetes cluster originating from a cloud provider, it will generate short-lived credentials to access it.
 The service also registers the cluster in its inventory and advertises it using the heartbeat mechanism.

 ## AWS EKS discovery

-The following subsections will describe the details required for implementing EKS auto-discovery.
+The following subsections will describe the details required for implementing the EKS auto-discovery.

-The discovery agent can auto-discover EKS-managed clusters in the AWS account it has credentials for by matching their resource tags.
+The discovery agent can auto-discover EKS-managed clusters in the AWS account it has credentials for by matching their resource tags and regions.
 For now, the discovery of connected clusters is out of the scope of this RFD.

-Authentication on an EKS cluster happens using short-lived tokens associated with the IAM role that the Teleport Kubernetes Service is using.
-Conversely, authorization on EKS clusters occurs by matching the IAM role against a database of mappings between IAM roles and Kubernetes RBAC users/groups.
-The database is a Configmap — `configmap/aws-auth` in `kube-system` namespace — within the cluster and before Teleport can access the cluster, its IAM role must be included in the Configmap.
-It means that the Teleport cannot configure the access it needs on its own and requires manual actions by a cluster administrator.
+Authentication on an EKS cluster happens using short-lived tokens associated with the IAM role that the Kubernetes Service is using.
+Conversely, authorization on EKS clusters occurs by matching the IAM role against a database of mappings between IAM roles/users and Kubernetes RBAC users/groups.
+The database is a Configmap - `configmap/aws-auth` in `kube-system` namespace - within the cluster.
+It means that before Teleport can access the cluster, its IAM role must be included in the Configmap.
+This situation limits the Teleport automatic Discovery because Teleport cannot configure the access it needs on its own and requires manual actions by a cluster administrator.

 By default, the cluster creator and every member that shares his IAM role or federated user have immediate access to the cluster as `system:masters`.
 This rule is enforced by [AWS IAM authenticator][awsiamauthenticator] and cannot be seen or edited by manipulating `configmap/aws-auth` since it is hidden.

 If Teleport Kubernetes Service shares the same IAM role as the cluster's creator, it immediately has full access to the cluster and no further action is necessary.
-But situations where an EKS cluster is created by a different IAM roles, the Kubernetes Service won't be able to access them!
+But situations where EKS clusters are created by a different IAM roles, the Kubernetes Service won't be able to access them!
 For security purposes, it is not recommended running Teleport with the user's IAM role.

 ### IAM Permissions